 Always have a good travel insurance

-In any case, I make sure to always carry a small pharmacy with me, with prescription medicines as well as other drugs I may need if I get sick – these include paracetamol and imodium.
+In addition, you should also pack a small pharmacy with you, with prescription medicines as well as other drugs you may need for emergencies – things such as paracetamol and imodium.

 Join a few frequent fliers programs